Student Lifestyle Trends (from around the world)

 Paul Anstey, CEO for Sodexo Universities for UK and Ireland, Benelux and Nordic Regions, said: “In an age when we are increasingly seeing digital learning, it’s good to hear that students are still interested in the physical campus and want to see great social and learning spaces.
 The challenge for service companies like Sodexo is to support universities’ estates strategies as they seek to offer more fluid and flexible spaces, where students can come together to learn, collaborate and socialise.”

-Accommodation: UK compares well
+Trend 4: Accommodation in the UK compares well

 UK students have high expectations for their accommodation, but the survey revealed that across a broad suite of services they are well-served.
 Seventy four per cent of students were satisfied with their living arrangements, compared to 72% globally.
 Sixty six per cent had security, compared to 58%; 48% had an en suite, compared to 42%; and 39% had social space (a café or bar), compared to 32%.
 Unsurprisingly, the accommodation service considered most important for students, and even more so for UK students than their global counterparts, was Wi-Fi (79% of UK students cited it, compared to 64% globally).